- Areas of Study

 All children thirteen and under who are living in the dormitory must be supervised at all times.
 While parents are in classes, this is normally done by enrolling them in the childcare program.
 If you are considering other arrangements, please discuss them with the SIL-UND Director before you arrive.

 Childcare operates during most class hours (weekdays 8:00-11:00 and 1:00-4:00), allowing both parents to enroll in a full schedule of classes if they wish.
-When there are academic activities outside of childcare hours (such as the colloquium lecture series), parents are encouraged to work out private arrangements with each other or with resident teens.
+When there are academic activities outside of childcare hours, parents are encouraged to work out private arrangements with each other or with resident teens.

 For current charges, see the information on costs.